underscoreio/underscoreio/src/html/courses/essential-lift.md

 ## Course Outline

  - Orientation
     - The structure of a Lift application
     - The basics up and running

  - REST
     - Building a REST API
     - Working with JSON
     - The Lift pipeline and locking down resources

  - Database access
     - Working with Squeryl for RDBMSs _or_
     - Rogue and MongoDB

  - View first approach
     - Snippets and CSS bindings
     - Ajax
     - Comet Actors

  - Lift 3
     - Working with JavaScript promises

  - Deployment considerations
     - Packaging and configuration
     - Stateful and stateless applications

 </div>
 <div class="col-sm-4">

 ## Course Material

-The text for this course is the trainer's _Lift Cookbook_, available from O'Reilly and provided as part of the course:
+The text for this course is the trainer's book, the _Lift Cookbook_, available from O'Reilly and provided as part of the course:

 <iframe frameborder="0" scrolling="no" width="200" height="500" src="http://cdn.oreillystatic.com/widgets/author/253.html"></iframe>